AlphaGo versus Lee Sedol: Game 4

-Lee (white) won the fourth game.
-Lee chose to play a type of extreme strategy, known as amashi, in response to AlphaGo's apparent preference for Souba Go (attempting to win by many small gains when the opportunity arises), taking territory at the perimeter rather than the center.
-By doing so, his apparent aim was to force an "all or nothing" style of situation – a possible weakness for an opponent strong at negotiation types of play, and one which might make AlphaGo's capability of deciding slim advantages largely irrelevant.
+After losing the previous three games, Lee (white) won the fourth.
+Lee played a type of bold strategy known as amashi, in response to AlphaGo's apparent preference for Souba Go, which attempts to win by many small gains when the opportunity arises and by taking territory at the perimeter rather than the center.
+Lee's apparent aim was to force an "all or nothing" situation which might neutralize AlphaGo's virtuosity in negotiating slim back-and-forth advantages.

 The first 11 moves were identical to the second game, where Lee also played white.
 In the early game, Lee concentrated on taking territory in the edges and corners of the board, allowing AlphaGo to gain influence in the top and centre.
 Lee then invaded AlphaGo's region of influence at the top with moves 40 to 48, following the amashi strategy.
 AlphaGo responded with a shoulder hit at move 47, sacrificing four stones elsewhere and gaining the initiative with moves 47 to 53 and 69.
 Lee tested AlphaGo with moves 72 to 76 without provoking an error, and by this point in the game, commentators had begun to feel Lee's play was a lost cause.
 However, an unexpected play at white 78, described as "a brilliant tesuji", turned the game around.
 The move developed a white wedge at the centre, and increased the game's complexity.
 Gu Li (9p) described it as a "divine move" and stated that the move had been completely unforeseen by him.
+Move 78 broke new ground as a radical change to playing convention.